sullie-dev/sullie-dev/README.md

-## Hey there, I'm Eoghan - aka [Sullie][website] 👋
+# Hey there, I'm Eoghan 👋

-### I'm a Developer, and customer experience expert!
+I'm a developer and customer experience expert, easing back into code after a bit of time away.

-A bit about me:
+## A bit about me:

-- 🔭 I’m currently working on [Lynksy] & [Tracker of Thieves][tot]
-- 🌱 I’m currently learning Django e-commerce stack
-- 🤓 Currently undertaking the Code Institute's Diploma in Full Stack Software Development
+🔭 Revisiting old projects like **Lynksy** & **Tracker of Thieves**
+🌱 Currently learning **Ruby** and re-exploring **Python**
-- 👯 I’m looking to collaborate on some interesting projects
+🤝 Open to collaborating on interesting or fun side projects

-### A bit about the projects I am working on?
+## What am I working on?

-[Lynksy] is a project that I started for the 100 days of code challenge, it is a link in bio tool which I plan to flesh out and rebuild using elements from React along with a few other frameworks.
-[Tracker of Thieves][tot] is a brainchild I had while playing the video game [Sea of Thieves](https://www.seaofthieves.com/) which allows you to search for locations to receive the co-ordinates on the world map.
+**Learning Ruby** and re-exploring Python to rebuild my coding fluency.
+Tinkering with personal projects and rebuilding some of my old favourites as a way to get comfortable again.

-#### Future Projects;
+## Future Projects:

-- Rebuild of [Lynksy]
-- Wedding website
-- Wordpress & Shopify theme(s)
+- 🏠 Home server automation & tooling
-- E-commerce projects
+- ⚙️ Exploring new frameworks and building with them
+- 🧪 Continued experiments with small tools and services

+> 💡 After a break from development, I'm taking things one step at a time —
+> relearning, rebuilding, and rediscovering why I love code.

 ### Connect with me on: